brandur/sorg/content/drafts/acid.md

 2. ***It's inefficient.*** Not every blocking operation actually needs to wait on every other operation.
-Because the models you lock on tend to broad to reduce the system's complexity, many operations will block when they didn't necessarily have to.
+Because the models you lock on tend to be broad to reduce the system's complexity, many operations will block when they didn't necessarily have to.